 2. History and heritage

-It’s hard to explore Orkney without encountering some incredible history.
+Only in Scotland can you encounter such incredible Orcadian history!
 Mysterious Neolithic sites like the Ring of Brodgar and the Standing Stones of Stenness are amazingly atmospheric in the autumn, and you can take advantage of free tours at both stone circles too.

 3. Meet local makers

-You can meet members of Orkney’s creative community all-year-round.
-Featuring a wide range of creative work from knitwear and pottery to traditional furniture and jewellery, the Creative Orkney Trail gives you the perfect excuse to meet some very talented makers and explore their workshops and galleries.
+Only in Scotland can you meet the unique Orkney’s creative community.
+Featuring a wide range of creative work from knitwear and pottery to traditional furniture and jewellery, the Creative Orkney Trail gives you the perfect excuse to meet some very talented makers and explore their workshops and galleries all year-round.

 4. Wild Orkney

 Autumn brings wonderful wildlife highlights to Orkney.
-Look to the skies for hen-harriers, or visit places like North Ronaldsay to spot stunning migrating birds.
+Only in Scotland can you look to the skies for hen-harriers, or visit places like North Ronaldsay to spot stunning migrating birds.
 November brings the grey seal-pupping season too, when hundreds of new born seals can be seen on the shoreline around the islands.

 5. Search for your own Viking saga